Drop-in Session: Tuesday 25th February 3pm - 7pm, Queen's Hall, Dunoon

 To support the project Highlands and Islands Enterprise (HIE) has provided funding allowing us to employ ruralDimensions (www.ruraldimensions.com) as project coordinators.
 Their knowledge and experience will be invaluable in assisting us to develop a comprehensive application.
 We welcome them to the team.

-Corlarach Forest is currently owned by Forestry Land Scotland and we are looking to acquire it under the Community Empowerment legislation
+Corlarach Forest is currently owned by the State and managed by Forestry Land Scotland and we are looking to acquire it under the Community Empowerment legislation

 Further meetings will be scheduled with FLS to support our CATS application.